DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 in the Control Flow).
 This assumes that the source (ADO .NET for Banner) and destination connection managers (OLEDB for SQL Server) have already been set up.

+## Banner source queries
-**NB**: when building Oracle queries the best tool for this is Oracle's SQL Developer.
-Use this until the queries run efficiently and the data produced is verifiably correct
+When building Oracle queries the best tool for this is Oracle's SQL Developer.
+Use this until the queries run efficiently and the data produced is verifiably correct.
+SQL Developer will give all sorts of hints, help with schema and more meaningful error messages than elsewhere.

 ## 1. Setup Source data